 The Pastoral aspect of our ethos aims to educate the whole person and build the emotional intelligence so vital for academic learning.
 It deals with the well-being of the girls by establishing boundaries, exploring attitudes and reinforcing values.
 The goal is to prepare the girls for a life in which they will be good citizens, make a contribution and take responsibility for their decisions.
 We want them to become leaders who are confident, resilient and mindful of their social responsibilities.
 We want good communication skills, the ability to resolve conflict and strong values to be part of their everyday lives.

-There is an established multi-disciplinary Academic Support Department, headed by a clinical remedial teacher, at the Preparatory School.
+There is an established multi-disciplinary Academic Support Department, looking after the academic needs of the girls at the Preparatory School.

-Specific assessments take place in order to investigate the learning styles of specific girls.
-Individual girls who need specialised learning support are assisted in their learning by one of two clinical remedial teachers.
-Special small group class-based lessons also take place.
-Programmes include the development of phonics, reading, writing, spelling and numeracy skills.
+Specific assessments take place in order to investigate the learning styles the girls.
+Individual girls who need specialised learning support are assisted in their learning by one of two Learning Support Specialists.
+Special, small group, class-based lessons also take place.
+Programmes include the development of phonics, reading, writing, spelling and mathematics skills as well as good learning practice and study skills.

-In addition, the Remedial Support Team includes a group of outside therapists who practise at school on a part-time basis.
-These professionals include a speech and language therapist, two physiotherapists, two occupational therapists and two facilitators.
+In addition, the Learning Support Team includes a group of private therapists who practise at the School on a part-time basis.
+These professionals include a speech and language therapist, physiotherapists, occupational therapists and individual facilitators.
 Speech and language therapy, physiotherapy, occupational therapy and facilitation are offered to individual girls during the course of the school day for a prescribed fee, payable by the parents.

-Conflict Resolution remains a vital component of the Pre-Preparatory Curriculum.
+At Herschel, the Conflict Resolution Programme that is used is called Bounce Back.
+Conflict Resolution is a vital component of the Pre-Preparatory Curriculum.
 Dealing with conflict is an ageless problem and we believe that the sooner we prepare our girls, the better they will be equipped and able to cope in these situations.

 Developing the leadership potential of every Grade 7 girl is central to the school’s leadership programme.
 The girls are offered opportunities to serve the school by utilising their individual strengths and personal preferences.